Last Updated on September 20, 2022

 You should definitely include a couple of cities in your itinerary, learning more about Italy’s rich past, discovering its culture and art, and getting lost in small cobblestone streets.

-Whether you are planning your first trip to Italy or are looking to come back, we have come up with a list of the most beautiful cities in Italy you should visit during your trip.
+Whether you are planning your first trip to Italy or are looking to come back, whether you just want to visit a few cities or plan an epic Italian road trip, we have come up with a list of the most beautiful cities in Italy you should visit during your trip.

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.